-Mr. Parnell at Cincinnati.
-"When we have undermined English Government, we have paved the way for Ireland to take her place among the nations of the earth (applause), and let us not forget that that is the goal at which all we Irishmen aim.
-None of us, whether we in America or in Ireland, or wherever we may be - will be satisfied until we have destroyed the link which keeps Ireland bound to England (applause)."
+Mr. Parnell at Cincinnati. - "When we have undermined English Government, we have paved the way for Ireland to take her place among the nations of the earth (applause), and let us not forget that that is the goal at which all we Irishmen aim.
+None of us, whether we in America or in Ireland, or wherever we may be - will be satisfied until we have destroyed the last link which keeps Ireland bound to England (applause)."

-At Liverpool, November 30, 1879: "Let us see, as in 1782, one hundred thousand swords, both Catholic and Protestant, leaping from their scabbards, and, believe me, fellow-country-of chicanery or of Acts of Parliament, or of anything that the rights of our people to make Ireland."
+At Liverpool, November 30, 1879: "Let us see, as in 1782, one hundred thousand swords, both Catholic and Protestant, leaping from their scabbards, and, believe me, fellow-countrymen, it will not be a question of chicanery or of Acts of Parliament, or of anything that can possibly interfere between the rights of our people to make their own laws on the soil of Ireland."